 The Act is applicable only to the Hindus.
 Under the Act, classes of natural guardians of a Hindu minor are enumerated.
 Mother is the natural guardian of a child till he is of 5 years.
 After that, the guardian of a son and unmarried daughter is father and mother.
 The guardian is in respect to the person and the property of the minor.
 But the guardian requires the permission of the court for certain acts like sale, gift, mortgage, etc. of the property in the name of a minor.

 Section 26 of the Act empowers the court to pass interim orders, judgments for the custody, maintenance and education of the child during the proceedings under the Act.

 The Muslim law grants custody of the child to the mother only.
 The custody can be taken away if she is found guilty of misconduct.
 Father is given custody only in the absence of the mother.

 The provisions relating to the custody are governed as per the Indian Divorce Act, 1869.
-Section 41, 42 and 43 are relevant, they grant power to the court for passing an order in relation to maintenance, custody and education of the child.
+Section 41, 42 and 43 are relevant, you can apply for divorce and they grant power to the court for passing an order in relation to maintenance, custody, and education of the child.

 WHAT ARE THE LANDMARK JUDGMENTS ON CHILD CUSTODY UNDER HINDU LAW?

 The custody of children being a delicate issue to deal with depends upon the facts and circumstances of each case.
 The court has to ensure the welfare of the child while determining the custody rights of the parents.
 Following are cases in relation to the custody of the children: -